-As with any other loss, it is normal that you learn to live with this death by going through the different stages of the mourning process.
+As with any other loss, it is normal that you learn to live with this death by moving through and experiencing the different stages of the mourning process.
 While it is presented here in a static and linear fashion, keep in mind that we normally progress by taking forward and backward steps.
 Also, it is only natural that this will take a certain amount of time, which varies from one person to the next.

-Afterwards, and often simultaneously with the first stage, it is common to feel anger towards the person who has ended their life by suicide and left you dealing with this painful experience.
+Afterwards, and often simultaneously with the first stage, it is common to feel anger towards the person who has ended their life and left you with this painful experience.
 It is also possible that you feel angry with yourself for actions that you did or did not do for the deceased, angry for not knowing how to help, or even angry for experiencing these feelings.

 Sadness may soon follow as you enter another stage of loss and mourning.
 This is because you are becoming increasingly aware of the loss.
 Some people will experience loss of appetite, sleep disturbances and other physical reactions.

+Others will experience feelings of guilt and remorse.
+In fact, you may still be tempted to make sense out of something that doesn’t make sense.
 Others will experience guilt feelings and remorse.
 In fact, you may still be tempted to make sense out of something that doesn’t make sense.

-Reorganization is the last stage.
+Reorganization is the final stage.
 In consciously accepting your feelings and every disruption that this death brought about in your life, you will begin to feel more at ease with this loss and learn to live with the situation rather than in spite of it.

 What can you do?